Flexible non-parametric regression models for compositional data: Compositional data analysis: transformations and regression models

 The main disadvantage of the above transformations is that they do not allow zero values in any of the components, unless a zero value imputation technique (see \cite{martin2003}, for example) is first applied.
 This strategy, however, can produce regression models with predictive performance worse than regression models that handle zeros naturally \citep{tsagris2015a}.
 When zeros occur in the data, the power transformation introduced by \cite{ait2003}, and subsequently modified by \cite{tsagris2011}, may be used.
 Specifically, \cite{ait2003} defined the power transformation as

 and \cite{tsagris2011} defined the $\alpha$-transformation, based on Equation (\ref{alpha}), as

-where ${\bf H}$ is the Helmert sub-matrix.
+where ${\bf H}$ is the Helmert sub-matrix and ${\bf 1}_D$ is the $D$-dimensional vector of 1s.
 While the power transformed vector ${\bf w}_{\alpha}$ in Equation (\ref{alpha}) remains in the simplex $\mathbb{S}^{D-1}$, ${\bf z}_{\alpha}$ in Equation (\ref{isoalpha}) is mapped onto a subset of $\mathbb{R}^{D-1}$.
-Note that the tranformation in Equation (\ref{isoalpha}) is simply a linear transformation of Equation (\ref{alpha}).
 Furthermore, as $\alpha \rightarrow 0$, Equation (\ref{isoalpha}) converges to the ilr transformation in Equation (\ref{ilr}) \citep{tsagris2016}.
 For convenience purposes, $\alpha$ is generally taken to be between $-1$ and $1$, but when zeros occur in the data, $\alpha$ must be restricted to be strictly positive.
 The inverse of ${\bf z}_\alpha$ is

 \cite{tsagris2011} argued that while the $\alpha$-transformation did not satisfy some of the properties that \cite{ait2003} deemed important, this was not a downside of this transformation as those properties were suggested mainly to fortify the concept of log-ratio methods. \cite{scealy2014} also questioned the importance of these properties and, in fact, showed that some of them are not actually satisfied by the log-ratio methods that they were intended to justify.